 Communications & Development Coordinator

 Rebecca Steelman has worked for GCNF since August 2016, first as a consultant, and – since March 2017 as GCNF’s second full-time staff member.
 Rebecca is focused on communications, including GCNF’s website, social media platforms, and digital media.
-Additionally, she provides specific fiscal, and operational support.
+Additionally, she coordinates fundraising efforts, event planning, and development projects.

 Prior to GCNF, Rebecca served as a Program Coordinator at the University of Washington’s Henry M. Jackson School of International Studies, helping to create and promote internationally-focused programs and events.
 Rebecca is from Wichita Falls, TX.
 She received her Bachelor’s degree from University of Washington.